Individual Attention • Inspiring Curriculum • Dedicated Staff • Since 1978

 Do you offer Enrichment Classes?

 Yes.
 We have a strong art program headed by a talented artist.
-Our music teacher is a former public school music instructor and wins rave reviews from families at our annual concerts.
+Our music teacher has over 25 years of teaching experience, has been teaching private voice and piano lessons since 2004.
 Students in K-6th grade have PE twice a week.
 The instructor is a state certified PE teacher.
 Spanish vocabulary is introduced beginning in preschool.
 Conversational Spanish begins at the elementary level.
 Additional Enrichment classes are offered each quarter in our After School Program.
-Classes might include: Chess Wizards, dance, carpentry, cooking, art, mad science, legos, bridge building, computer skills, etc.
+Classes might include: Chess Wizards, dance, carpentry, cooking, art, yoga, mad science, lego's, bridge building, computer skills, etc.

 Do you offer early admittance to kindergarten?